Your future, our focus.

-Thanks to the generous support of our donors, the NAMA Foundation is happy to offer a variety of scholarship programs to help NAMA members, their employees and families pursue continuing education opportunities within the industry and beyond.
+Thanks to the generous support of our donors, the NAMA Foundation is proud to offer scholarships to support workforce development in the convenience services industry.

 NAMA Scholars Program

-In support of NAMA’s goal to be the premier knowledge source for the vending and refreshment services industry, the NAMA Foundation is pleased to offer a scholarship program designed exclusively for senior-level NAMA members and their employees interested in broadening their industry knowledge and leadership skills through NAMA’s education programs.
+In support of NAMA’s goal to be the premier knowledge source for the convenience services industry, the NAMA Foundation is pleased to offer a scholarship program designed exclusively for senior-level NAMA members and their employees interested in broadening their industry knowledge and leadership skills through NAMA’s education programs.

 Designed to help emerging leaders to think like the CEO/Owner and to move a company to the next level in the competitive marketplace, EDP will also provide attendees with techniques for growing business revenue, solving complex business problems and enhancing personal leadership skills.

-- Applicant must currently hold a position of senior-level manager or higher and preferably have been involved in the vending or refreshment services industry for 5 or more years.
+- Applicants must be an aspiring leader and have been involved in the convenience service industry for 5 or more years.

 - Must be a full-time employee of a NAMA member company in good standing.